turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 - On the new poster form view, users should be able to fill out the three input fields and then hit the Show My Poster button
 - When the Show My Poster button is clicked, several things will happen:
-  - Use the values from the inputs to create a new instance of our Poster class  (part of your data model)
+  - Use the values from the inputs to create a new, unique poster object (part of your data model)
   - Save the submitted data into the respective arrays (image URL into the images array, etc - all part of your data model) so that future random posters can use the user-created data
   - Change back to the main poster view (hiding the form view again)
-  - Use the new instance of the Poster class (part of your data model) to display the newly created poster image, title, and quote in the main view on the DOM
+  - Use the new, unique poster object (part of your data model) to display the newly created poster image, title, and quote in the main view on the DOM

 <section class="note">
 ### Hint!